MicrosoftDocs/well-architected/SECURITY.md

 Include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

-  - Type of issue (such as buffer overflow, SQL injection, cross-site scripting, and so on.)
+  - Type of issue (such as buffer overflow, SQL injection, cross-site scripting, and so on)
   - Full paths of source files related to the manifestation of the issue
   - The location of the affected source code (tag/branch/commit or direct URL)
   - Any special configuration required to reproduce the issue